-- 13.D.2.a.
-Players call baseline, sideline, and center service line on their side of the court. - 13.D.3.
+- 13.D.1.d.
+For non-officiated matches, if a player believes an opponent has committed any type of fault other than a service or non-volley zone foot fault as noted in Section 7 Fault Rules, they may mention the specific fault to the opponent(s) but they have no authority to enforce the fault.
+The final decision on fault resolution belongs to the player that allegedly committed the fault. - 13.D.2.
+Officiated Play. - 13.D.2.a.
+Players call baseline, sideline, and center service line on their end of the court. - 13.D.2.b.
+In the spirit of good sportsmanship, players are expected to call faults on themselves as soon as the fault is committed or detected.
+The fault call must happen before the next serve occurs. - 13.D.3.
 Officiated Play with Line Judges. - 13.D.3.a.
-Players call center service line on their side of the court. - 13.D.3.b.
+Players call center service line on their end of the court. - 13.D.3.b.
 Except for center service line calls, player's line calls are not valid in matches with line judges, except to overrule a call to disadvantage their own team (See Rule 6.D.13).
 Players may appeal a line call made by the line judge to the referee.
 (See Rule 13.F.) - 13.D.3.c.
 If the line judge(s) and referee cannot make a line call, the rally shall be replayed.